 There have been some casualties even here with the closure of the Swanage branch, although subsequently re-opened by a preservation society, and of lines to Ventnor, Cowes, Hayling Island, Hythe and Allhallows-on-Sea.
 I have taken a somewhat liberal interpretation of the word “Coast” in that a few estuarine resorts such as Topsham on the River Exe, Barnstaple on the River Taw, Instow on the River Torridge and Wadebridge on the River Camel have been included in this selection.
 The Isle of Wight resorts have been deliberately omitted as they are featured in the companion volume “Isle of Wight Railway Art”.

 This unashamedly nostalgic collection looks back at the stations, locomotives and stock that could be seen in the 1950s and early 1960s at a variety of resorts served by the SR. These destinations appealed both to day trippers and longer-term holidaymakers delighting in what might be called the mass tourism of the “kiss me quick” and “bucket and spade” brigades and to the discerning tourist wishing to sample perhaps the more select destinations on offer.

 To enhance this sense of nostalgia, introductory quotations from the 1958 edition of “Holiday Haunts” are provided for each of the resorts covered revealing, in an age of greater innocence and simpler pleasures, just what has been lost in the intervening 60 years and how true those famous opening lines of “The Go-Between” by L.P.
-Hartley are – “The past is a foreign country: they do things differently there”.Order now
+Hartley are – “The past is a foreign country: they do things differently there”.Add to basket

 Only logged in customers who have purchased this product may leave a review.